 Hello!

 I’m Lyra, an editor, proofreader, and indexer with over twenty years of in-house experience in academic, trade, reference, and higher education publishing.
-Previously, I've worked at LexusNexus, University of Toronto Press, Oxford University Press, Penguin Random House, Wiley, and the American Chemical Society.
-My expertise is grounded in an academic background spanning both the humanities and sciences, and reinforced by certifications in editing, indexing, and publishing from the University of Chicago Graham School and Toronto Metropolitan University.
+Previously, I've helf in-house positions at LexusNexus, University of Toronto Press, Oxford University Press, Penguin Random House, Wiley, and the American Chemical Society.
+My expertise is grounded in an academic background spanning both the humanities and sciences, and reinforced by professional certifications in editing, indexing, and publishing from the University of Chicago Graham School and Toronto Metropolitan University.
 Over the course of my career, I’ve worked on more than 600 publications, including bestsellers and top-ranked publications.
 Though based in Canada, I work with publishers around the world and easily adapt to American, British, Australian, and Canadian editorial and language conventions.

 Below, you’ll find a little more about my background.
 If you’d like a fuller overview of my experience or project history, please get in touch via email or through the contact page, and I'd be happy to share my resume and project list with you.